sasharosca/workspace_test/README.md

 1. Click "Add Variable" to create a new variable
 2. Fill in the variable details:
    - Name: The identifier for your variable
-   - Type: Choose between:
-     - `enum`: For dropdown selections
-     - `info`: For informational text
    - Description: Optional explanation of the variable

 3. Add values to your variable:
-   - For `enum` types: These become dropdown options
+   - Values become selectable options
-   - For `info` types: These become conditional text blocks
-   - Each value can have its own conditions
+   - Each value can have relationships with other values

-4. Add conditions (optional):
+4. Define relationships (optional):
-   - Click "Add Condition Group" to create a condition
+   - Click "Add Condition Group" to create a relationship
    - Choose between AND/OR logic
-   - Select which variables and values trigger the condition
+   - Select which variables and values are related

+### Exploring Relationships

+The dynamic UI helps you understand relationships between variables:

+1. **Visual States**:
+   - Default: All values are fully visible
+   - Related: Values with relationships are highlighted in light blue
+   - Incompatible: Values that conflict with current selections are dimmed
+   - Hover: Reveals potential relationships

+2. **Interaction**:
+   - Select values to see their relationships
+   - Related values in other variables are automatically highlighted
+   - Incompatible values are dimmed but remain accessible
+   - Deselect values to explore different combinations

+3. **Bidirectional Relationships**:
+   - Relationships work in both directions
+   - Selecting a value shows what it's related to
+   - Selecting a related value highlights what it's connected to

 ### Managing Schemas